Revocable Cryptography from Learning with Errors: Key-Revocable Dual-Regev Encryption

 \section{Key-Revocable Dual-Regev Encryption}

-In this section, we present the first construction of key-revocable public-key encryption from standard assumptions.
-Our construction involves making the Dual Regev public-key encryption of Gentry, Peikert and Vaikuntanathan~\cite{cryptoeprint:2007:432} key revocable.
+In this section, we present a construction of key-revocable public-key encryption from learnin with errors.
+Our construction essentially involves making the Dual Regev public-key encryption of Gentry, Peikert and Vaikuntanathan~\cite{cryptoeprint:2007:432} key revocable.